-3. Add base station data to the project.
+3. Add the base station data to project.

-You can add your own local base station data (in raw or GPB format) or you can have the Wizard download free service data.
+You can add your own local base station data (in raw or GPB format) or you can have the Wizard download free service data from the Internet.

-If you plan to process with PPP, you can skip adding base station data and download the precise satellite clock and orbit files.
+If you plan to process with PPP, you can skip the previous step and download the precise satellite clock and orbit files from the Internet.